Darren-Haynes/Data_Structures/README.md

 # Data Structures

-### Simple unweighted directed graph implementation for the Codefellows Python 401 Course
+### Weighted directed graph implementation for the Codefellows Python 401 Course

 #### Implentation
 A python dictionary is used to store the nodes.
 The key is name of the node,